WHAT IS SMUDGING?

 Then return to the East to complete the circle.

-*If you are working indoors move the smoke into each corner of the room.
+*If you are smudging indoors move the smoke into each corner of the room.

 Your space is now ready for prayer, sacred or spiritual work or just cleansed ready for everyday life.

 *If smudging an object direct the smoke all around it

-*Following an indoor smudging ceremony open the window to allow the smoke to carry unwanted energies out into the open air to be dissipated.
+*Following an indoor smudging ceremony open the window to allow the smudge smoke to carry unwanted energies out into the open air to be dissipated.

 Remember to give thanks to the Creator, Great Spirit or The Universe.

 *When you have finished smudging, the smudge stick or herbs will gradually extinguish on their own and once cooled a smudge stick can be safely stored and used again.